 Sri Lanka Parliament votes to strengthen presidential power

-COLOMBO, Sri Lanka (AP) — With a large majority, Sri Lanka’s Parliament on Thursday approved a constitutional amendment that will concentrate powers in the president and allow duel citizens to hold political office, which could strengthen President Gotabaya Rajapaksa’s familial political clout.
+COLOMBO, Sri Lanka (AP) — Sri Lanka’s Parliament by a large majority has approved a constitutional amendment concentrating powers under President Gotabaya Rajapaksa and reversing reforms a previous government had made to curb authoritarianism.

+After the August elections gave him the parliamentary votes to change the charter, Rajapaksa had said the amendment would be his government’s priority because the reduced presidential powers hindered his work.

-The 20th Amendment to the constitution was passed with a 91-vote majority with 156 lawmakers in the 225-member Parliament voting in favor.
+The 20th Amendment to the constitution was passed late Thursday with a 91-vote majority with 156 lawmakers in the 225-member Parliament voting in favor.
 Sixty-five lawmakers voted against.

 With the change, Rajapaksa will be able to hold ministries, as well as appoint and sack ministers.
 He will also be the appointing authority of the elections, public service, police, human rights, bribery or corruption investigation commissions.